colby-smith/Password-Strenth-Checker/README.md

 # Password-Strenth-Checker
 ## About
 A simple program that takes the input of a users password and outputs improvements, if any, it can make.
-Utilising constant variables, basic python arithmatic and built in functions, as well as boolean logic.
+Utilising constant variables, basic python arithmatic and functions, as well as error logic.

 ## Prerequisites
 To use this program effectivly make sure you have installed: